Skip to main content

 Fluorescent Proteins: In Vivo Imaging

 In vivo imaging is a powerful tool used to study individual plasmids or protein-protein interactions in deep-tissue organs and whole mammals.
-Genetically encoded fluorescent probes are suitable for stable imaging of protein interactions in living cells and live mice.
-Proteins for in vivo imaging have emission near or above 650 nm as signals below 650 nm are highly absorbed by hemoglobin and cause undesirable background signals.
+Genetically encoded fluorescent proteins most suitable for stable imaging of protein interactions in living cells and live mice are those with emission near or above 650 nm, as signals below 650 nm are highly absorbed by hemoglobin and cause undesirable background signals.

 Far Red